 Agency new business prospects can smell bullshit, too.
 We, as an industry, seem to be a little too high falutin’.
 We have names for processes.
 Special, proprietary thinking.
 And as we all know, most of it is the same.
 That’s why when something truly new and differentiating comes along, it’s all the more reason to get excited.

 Does a “cleansing bar” suggest upscale?
 Sure.
 But it’s soap.
 If you are looking for a way to use language to differentiate yourself, consider McKinsey.
 I envy these professionals.
 The writing you will see on just about anything they do is clear, simple and easy to understand.
 Logical, too.
 It just flows.
 Don’t about you.
 But to me, these guys are the top of the professional service ladder.
 They are the bomb.
 And it’s not because they use cleansing bars.
-It’s just plain smart.
+They’re just plain smart.
+And their writing reflects this.
+Without pretense.

 There are other ways to denote your agency is special.
 Service is one way.
 Plenty of others to consider, too.
 Break down the client/agency experience to find them.
 Identify what our target needs.
 Etc.